-This week you can choose from red potatoes, yellow potatoes, fingerling potatoes, red beets, golden beets, baby arugula, mesclun mix, baby lettuce, baby kale, baby bok choi, pea shoots, spinach, microgreens, garlic, green tomatoes, husk cherries, red and green cabbage, napa cabbage, carrots, broccoli, green curly kale, red and yellow onions, spaghetti squash, butternut squash, acorn squash, delicata squash, sweet peppers, jalapenos, brussels sprouts, and leeks!
+This week you can choose from red potatoes, yellow potatoes, fingerling potatoes, red beets, golden beets, mesclun mix, baby arugula, pea shoots, spinach, baby kale, garlic, red and green cabbage, napa cabbage, carrots, red and yellow onions, spaghetti squash, acorn squash, celeriac, and leeks!

 CSA Details (Including how to pickup in Ludlow)

 The remainder of your fall CSA balance is past due.
 Let me know if you need to know your balance.
 If you need a different payment schedule, just let me know.